So, I have decided to write a post about my SVT Ablation experience, also known as Catheter Ablation. It is now 5 days since I have had my procedure.

 Just an FYI/ disclaimer: though these are not life-threatening, if you do experience something similar please go to your GP ASAP to get yourself checked out – Please do not use this as a symptom checker page, I am only describing my situation.

-For a long time, my GP diagnosed these episodes as anxiety attacks.
+From the beginning, my GP diagnosed these episodes as anxiety attacks.
 I downplayed it for years to friends and family and whenever I went to the gym or do anything that increased my heart rate, I would try and talk myself out of it, telling myself it was all in my mind – this always failed funny enough because it wasn’t anxiety, after all, it was SVT.

 FACT: these are more common in woman and normally discovered late teens, 20s or even in your 30s.
 So, as I mention above if you get something similar, you are not going crazy, please seek a GPs advice.